Capturing the Action

 In general, keep the flash in your bag.
 Note that:

-• An on-camera flash may be prohibited where you are taking photographs.
+• An on-camera flash may be prohibited at the location where you are taking photographs.

 • After the camera flashes, the flash must recharge before you can capture another image.
-You do not want to miss any of the action.
+You do not want to miss any of the action due to waiting for the flash to recharge..

 Staff Sgt.
 Brandee Hahn, combat arms instructor from the 31st Security Forces Squadron, at Aviano Air Base, Italy, teaches an Air Force Qualification Course at Aviano’s indoor firing range, June 20.
 There were 12 members in the class.
 (U.S. Air Force photo by Airman 1st Class Ericka A. Woolever) Original photo was modified for learning purposes.
 Photo by DINFOS PAVILION Team